-Join Mike Meyers for an in-depth discussion in this video Threats, part of CompTIA Network+ Exam Prep (N10-006) Part 7: Managing the Network.
+Join Mike Meyers for an in-depth discussion in this video Threats, part of CompTIA Network+ (N10-006) Cert Prep: 7 Managing the Network.

 - CompTIA doesn't really say this but in my opinion they treat the Network + as kind of like the next step after taking the A+ exams.
 Now, you don't have to do that, and lots of people take the CompTIA Net + without ever taking the A+, but there are certain things within the objectives of the Network + that kinda tell you that that's what they're assuming.
 A great example would viruses.
 There are two objectives within the Network + exam that talk about viruses and worms.
 Now, I just happen to have a virus right here I'd like to show you.